WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 **_Selective disclosure_** can meet all these goals.
 It's a process by which a credential holder like Beth offers _only_ the information needed by a service provider, for _only_ the scope (the amount of time) needed to serve its purpose.
 Typically, this involves the substitution of a *verifiable claim* for the actual credential itself; in the case of "proof of age", Beth could submit a one-time claim that her age is in fact over 21 in response to a request from the club.
 The club owner need only check that the claim is valid.

-The following process could satisfy this requirement:
+The following process could satisfy these requiremenst:

 1. Beth receives a request from the club owner, containing a unique random number generated for this purpose ("nonce").
 2. Beth supplements the nonce with a description of the claim she wants to make (i.e., "birthdate earlier than 21 years prior to now") and signs it, creating a "digest".